bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 </ErrorBoundary>
 ```

-Note that the ErrorBoundary component does not have to be a direct parent.
+Note that as suspense, the ErrorBoundary component does not have to be a direct parent.
 You can place it higher up in the tree if, for instance, the error UI should hide more than the actual component that crashed.

 If you want to learn more about error bounderies and how to write them, Kristofer Selbekk made a smashing article about it in last years calendar.
 [Take a look!](https://react.christmas/2018/14)